buttonpushertv/buttonpusherTTRPG/99-Templates/Handlebars-JSON/_FMG-JSON-Handlebars-MASTER-Template.md

 > [!callout]- **Religions**
 >
+> > [!Warning]- No Religion in Wildlands
-> %% The Wildlands have no organized religion but, again feel free to make note of non-traditional spiritual practices that exist in the lands beyond traditional cultures and societies.
+> > The Wildlands have no organized religion but, again feel free to make note of non-traditional spiritual practices that exist in the lands beyond traditional cultures and societies.
 >
-> Also, Religions with "Unknown" Cultures are older religions that may not have many adherents or followers but are the parent religions to others.%%
+> Also, Religions with "Unknown" Cultures are older religions that may not have many adherents or followers but are possibly the parent religions to others.
 >
 > | ID  | Name | Code | Type | Form | Culture | Deity |
 > | --- | ---- | -----| ---- | ---- | ------- | ----- |